 No. answer is invertible.

 If I multiply that invertible -- well, it doesn't even have the zero matrix in it, it couldn't be a subspace.

 I have to be able to multiply by zero -- and stay in my subspace, and the invertible ones wouldn't work.

 They have zero -- the zero matrix is in the singular matrices, but if I add two singular matrices I don't know if the answer is singular or not.

 OK.
 So another true-false.

-If b squared equals zero then b equals zero.
+If b squared equals zero then b equals zero. columns then the question is does Ax=b, is it always True or false?

-True or false?
-If b squared equals zero, true, false? b squared equals zero, b has to be a square -- square matrix, so that I can multiply it by itself, does that imply that B is zero?
+b squared equals zero, b has to be a square -- square matrix, so that I can multiply it by itself, does that imply that B is zero?

 If b squared is zero, we don't know that b is zero.

 For example -- the best example is that matrix.